How to draught-proof a door

 Approximate budget: Less than £25 for the average sized home.

+TOP TIP: Before you start fitting any draughtproofing, clean the door frames with hot soapy water and paint any bare wood areas.
 Why not take the opportunity to oil the hinges and locks as well, before you clean up the door to keep everything working smoothly.

-Fitting a brush strip draught excluder
+Step 1: Fitting a brush strip draught excluder

 Hold the brush strip against the inside of the door and mark the length required to fit from edge to edge.